partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

     }
 ```

 1. We will then create a similar view.
 This time for when an answered question is returned to the user displaying the correct and incorrect answer choices.
-Implement this view by pasting in the following code.
+Implement this view by pasting in the following function code.

 ```
     answer = () => {